Code-the-Change-YYC/YW-NLP-Report-Classifier/assignment1/README.md

 4. In this file, write a script that finds a document from your local MongoDB instance and writes it's contents to the console.
 5. Create a pull request of your branch in GitHub.

-You can look at my implementation if you need hints in this folder.
+You can look at my implementation in this folder if you need hints.